Your website isn’t just a marketing tool.

 Global online customers nearly always prefer to search and consume content in their local languages.
 Good news for your people on the ground: the technology exists to easily make that happen.

-Localization makes life easier for your in-market sales teams.
+Localisation makes life easier for your in-market sales teams.
 Translating online content improves your site's discoverability in regional search engines.
 This brings leads to your people, rather your team hunting for them.

 Better still, you're arming your reps with business information that's relevant, accurate and valuable to your potential customers.
 Great information always influences-and often seals-the deal.